mverboom/cdist-types/__firewall/man.rst

    The code to run if the key or value changes (i.e. is inserted, removed or replaced). db
-   File containing definitions of services, hosts, networks etc.
+   File containing definitions of services, hosts, networks etc. includedir
+   Directory containing files that can be included.

 RULES FILE
 ----------
 The rules file is in ini style format.
-There are 2 types of sections.
+There are 3 types of sections.

+The first section is a pseudo section name.
+When the section name starts with a # it is considered a request to include the contents of a file.
+The text following the # will be the filename.
+This requires the includedir option to be specified as it will look for the name in that directory.

 The global section is reserved:
    [global]